ZhongLIFR/ARMET/README.md

 # ARMET

 This repository contains the code for the manuscript "Cross-Domain Graph Level Anomaly Detection", which has been accpeted by TKDE for publication.
-The code will be updated soon to our newest version.
+The code will be updated soon.

 Readers can follow these steps to use our code: